 FYI: You have to give yourself 2 hormone shots per day for 2 weeks leading up to the egg retrieval procedure.
 Ugggghhhhhhh…..why?!
 I hate shots!!!!!!!
 The things we have to deal with as women… But, I want kids so I’m going to have to suck it up!

-Bottom line… I want kids in the future!
+Bottom line… I want the option to have kids in the future!
 I hope this post was beneficial to anyone else out there who might be in the same boat.
 Or I’d love to hear from you if you’ve gone through the egg freezing process!!